-At December 2021, the remaining ore reserves consist of a limited quantity of stockpiled ore from historical Sue B open pit mining operations and SABRE test mining activities at McClean North.
-Approximately 87,454 tonnes of Sue B ore at a grade of 0.35% U3O8 and 2,481 tonnes of McClean Lake North ore (mined via SABRE, as defined below), at an average grade of 0.80% U3O8, are stockpiled on surface as at the end of 2021.
+The remaining ore reserves consist of a limited quantity of stockpiled ore from historical Sue B open pit mining operations and SABRE test mining activities at McClean North.
+Approximately 87,454 tonnes of Sue B ore at a grade of 0.35% U3O8 and 2,481 tonnes of McClean Lake North ore (mined via SABRE, as defined below), at an average grade of 0.80% U3O8, are stockpiled on surface.